wacncontent/CustomizeTool/output/articles/sql-database/sql-database-get-started-powershell.md

 Now that you are running the Azure Resource Manager module you have access to all the necessary cmdlets to create a SQL database.

 First you must establish access to your Azure account so run the following cmdlet and you will be presented with a sign in screen to enter your credentials.
-Use the same email and password that you use to sign in to the Azure portal.
+Use the same email and password that you use to sign in to the Azure Management Portal.

 	Add-AzureAccount